juli1/foo-bar-baz/README.md

  - Make multiple execution of a function into multiple threads
  - Getting rules from an API and serializing it
  - Reading data from the environment (env variables)
- - Proving the sandboxing mechanisms for rust
+ - Proving the sandboxing mechanisms for JavaScript
  - Have a webserver to execute rules

 ### Done

  - Reading values from a JSON file and deserialize into a class
  - Separate the project between one or multiple common libraries and build multiple binaries
  - Parse tree-sitter code
  - Execute JavaScript with Deno
+ - Reading a YAML file

 ## Binaries